fbpx

 When to Perform the DR Assessment

-Recall that during pregnancy, virtually ALL people get DR by some point in the third trimester.
-Therefore, it is not really necessary to assess for DR during pregnancy because — especially in the later stages — because your client should have it.
+It is important to note that some degree of DR is a normal and necessary part of pregnancy to allow baby space to grow.
+Therefore, it is not necessary to assess for DR during pregnancy because — especially in the later stages — your client should have it.
 Moreover, many pregnant people are just not comfortable with you poking at their bellies.
 That said, if you see that a client is experiencing DR symptoms earlier in pregnancy, such as coning in the belly during movement, then you can perform this assessment provided your client is comfortable with it.

-In the postpartum period, we recommend waiting at least 6 weeks to check for DR. This is because everyone has some degree of DR in the immediate aftermath of labor that may start to heal over the next few weeks on its own.
+In the postpartum period, we recommend waiting at least 6 weeks to check for DR. This is because everyone will have at least some degree of DR in the immediate aftermath of labor that may start to heal over the next few weeks on its own.
 So, waiting these 6 weeks will give you a little more accurate picture of the recovery work needed.

 What to Check For